-Note: Minimum PHP Version Required to Run WordPress 5.5 Is Now 5.6.20.
-That means If you’re using an older version, you’ll need to update PHP before upgrading to WordPress 5.5.
+Note: Minimum PHP Version Required to Run WordPress 6.1 Is Now 7.4 or greater.
+That means If you’re using an older version, you’ll need to update PHP before upgrading to WordPress 6.1. (via WordPress system requirement)

 - Also, you can click on the Updates icon in your WordPress admin dashboard.